 I am planning on publishing posts in this series in groups of three, publishing posts on other topics in between.
 I expect to publish the third post in this first group next week.

-To access the next post in this series, click here.
+For part 3 in this series, click here.

 (The picture at the top is of the main scripture in an older, hard-copy Bible we own.)

 See my first post for sources of information in this post and of related information.

 http://www.pewresearch.org/fact-tank/2015/12/18/most-u-s-christian-groups-grow-more-accepting-of-homosexuality/ ( … 54% … evangelicals to 36% …)